With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Pathological bleeding- other.

-By origin, pathological bleeding is divided into
+According to their origin, pathological bleeding is divided into

 - traumatic caused by mechanical damage to the vascular wall (including during surgery), and

-Causes of bleeding can be different:
+Causes of bleeding may be different:

 mechanical damage to the vessel wall : injury to a vessel with an open injury or rupture of a vessel with a closed injury;

-increased permeability of the vascular wall (with intoxication of the body, sepsis, vitamin C deficiency), leading to leakage of blood through the walls of blood vessels.
+increased permeability of the vascular wall (for intoxication of the body, sepsis, vitamin deficiency C), leading to blood leaking through the walls of blood vessels.

-More about the causes of bleeding
+Read more about the causes of bleeding

 - bleeding from rupture(haemorrhagia per rhexin),